 Step 3: Divide and Conquer

 After you’ve calculated how much money you have coming in and out for essentials, budget the remainder into the “wants” category.
 Budget a little more money than you think you’ll need to start.
 Make sure you don’t budget more than your total monthly income after tax and deductions, and remember to leave money for debt payments.
 Don’t forget to leave a cushion of about 10 percent of your monthly income for emergency or unexpected expenses, and budget in a percentage to save each month if you’re able.

 Keeping track of all your expenses by hand can be annoying and tedious.
-Budgeting apps like Mint can automatically import your spending data, analyze your spending habits and even suggest places where you can afford to cut back.
+Budgeting apps can automatically import your spending data, analyze your spending habits and even suggest places where you can afford to cut back.
 S

 Do you seem to constantly forget when bills are due?
 Sick of racking up overdraft fees, late charges and interest on your accounts?
 Many credit card companies and service providers allow you to automatically schedule minimum payments in advance, allowing you to avoid excessive charges with virtually no effort.

 4. Hide The Credit Card